intel-lab-lkp/linux/Documentation/process/cve.rst

-a Linux distribution due to the changes that have been made by that distribution, or due to the distribution supporting a kernel version that is no longer one of the kernel.org supported releases, then a CVE can not be assigned by the Linux kernel CVE team, and must be asked for from that Linux distribution itself.
+a Linux distribution due to the changes that have been made by that distribution, or due to the distribution supporting a kernel version that is no longer one of the kernel.org supported releases, then a CVE cannot be assigned by the Linux kernel CVE team, and must be asked for from that Linux distribution itself.

 Any CVE that is assigned against the Linux kernel for an actively